-This is our favourite of the the 6 Glenveagh National Park walks outline in this guide, as it’s perfect if you just fancy a leisurely ramble.
+This is our favourite of the the 6 Glenveagh National Park walks outlined in this guide, as it’s perfect if you just fancy a leisurely ramble.

-This well-marked trail gives visitors a full tour of the Castle gardens, which is said to have been created around 1890 by American Cornelia Adair and embellished by the last private owner, Henry McIlhenny, in the 1960s and 1970s.
+This well-marked trail gives visitors a full tour of the Castle gardens, which were created around 1890 by American Cornelia Adair and embellished by the last private owner, Henry McIlhenny, in the 1960s and 1970s.

 Starting from the front of the castle, there are many exotic trees and shrubs, giving the gardens a sharp contrast to the surrounding landscape.